rezonated/portfolio-workspace/content/intv_prep.md

 ## 5. Significance Manager

 Not all objects are equal.
 An enemy 5 meters away is "Significant."
-An enemy 500 meters away is "Insignificant.
+An enemy 500 meters away is "Insignificant"

 How it works:
 - You implement logic to lower the "Tick Rate" based on significance